 The BBFC commented:

-achieved by making cuts in five sequences in order to remove sight of a flick knife being opened and to remove or reduce a number of crude visual and verbal sex references.
-When the finished version of the film was submitted, all five scenes
+making cuts in five sequences in order to remove sight of a flick knife being opened and to remove or reduce a number of crude visual and verbal sex references.
+When the finished version of the film was submitted, all five scenes had been reduced

 Exists as a censored Clothed Version and an uncut Unclothed Version.
 Only the censored version has been released in the UK, with a 15 rating.